See also: Sanctions on Russia and Belarus regarding the Ukraine war

 Annex I to the EU dual-use Regulation contains the EU list of dual-use items.
-All items in Annex I to the EU dual-use Regulation require a licence for exporting outside customs territory of the Union.
-Annex IV to the EU dual-use Regulation is a small subset of Annex I and contains more sensitive items that require a license also for intra-EU transfers.
+A license is required for the export of all items listed in in Annex I outside the customs territory of the Union.
+Annex IV to the EU Dual-Use Regulation is a small subset of Annex I and contains more sensitive items that require a license also for intra-EU transfers.

 The following topics are examples of research that could trigger dual-use export controls: